Comprehensive Evaluation

 • Augmentative and Alternative Communication

-Learn More About Comprehensive Assessment
+Learn More About Comprehensive Evaluation

 • We will take a detailed case history, review any pertinent documents family has shared, conduct appropriate standardized assessments and/or informal measures.
+We will likely ask questions that other providers have never asked.
+We pride ourselves in our thorough evaluations.

 A young boy sitting at a table with his mouth open, a medical professional wearing blue gloves examining his throat with a tongue depressor.

-Why does Comprehensive Assessment Matter?
+Why does Comprehensive Evaluation Matter?

 Obtaining an accurate baseline of a client’s level of functioning is important for progress monitoring.
 We ensure we are investigating the root causes of the child’s difficulties, resulting in a differential diagnosis.
 This is pertinent in order to choose the appropriate treatment approach for each client.